heyqule/erm_redarmy/README.md

 # ERM Redarmy

 This mod adds the player character and vehicles as an enemy force.
-They have heavy firepower on single target with minor AOE attacks.
+They have many of your offensive tech and more.

 They have flat resistances.
 75% for unit, turret and 50% for spawners